vivaria/edisonrul.ing/docs/source/cards/dark-spirit-of-the-silent.md

-# DARK SPIRIT OF THE SILENT
+# Dark Spirit Of The Silent

 *   If your opponent has only 1 monster on the field you cannot activate this card.
 *   If a monster that has already attacked, or a monster targeted with the effect of "Spellbinding Circle" or "Nightmare Wheel" is targeted with the effect of "Dark Spirit of the Silent" that monster still attacks.